-Pearson BTEC Level 5 HND Diploma in Hospitality Management
+Pearson BTEC Level 5 HND Diploma in Hospitality Management (Teach out)

 The Higher National Diploma is designed to provide an educational foundation for a range of careers in hospitality.

 Beacon International College is a BTEC Approved Centre for the above programme.